for purchase of goods and services

 3.1 The price is as stated by Voyis in the Order.
 No increase in the price may be made by the Supplier without the prior written consent of Voyis in accordance with these terms and conditions.

 3.2 Unless otherwise specified, the price includes all charges for the Goods or Services, the Specifications, packing, storage and transportation to the delivery address specified in the Order.
 Any additional charges shall be borne by the Supplier.
-The Supplier shall be responsible for obtaining any export or import licences.
+The Supplier shall be responsible for obtaining any export or import licenses.

 4. DELIVERY

-4.1 Time is of the essence in this Order and substitutions will not be accepted
+4.1 Time is of the essence in this Order and substitutions will not be accepted.

-4.4.1 direct an expedited form or route of delivery and any excess costs incurred as a result thereof will be borne by the Supplier; or
+direct an expedited form or route of delivery and any excess costs incurred as a result thereof will be borne by the Supplier; or

-4.4.2 treat the Agreement as discharged by the Supplier’s breach.
+treat the Agreement as discharged by the Supplier’s breach.

 4.5 If the Goods or Services are delivered or performed by instalments, the Order will be treated as a single Order and shall not be severable.
 Without prejudice to the foregoing when more than one delivery is made against any Order, the invoice and papers accompanying the last delivery must indicate that it is the final instalment.

-4.6 Voyis is not obliged to accept instalments, untimely, excess or under deliveries, and such deliveries in whole or in part may, at Voyis ’sVoyis ’s option, be returned to the Supplier, or held for disposition by the Supplier at the Supplier’s expense and risk.
-Voyis will not be liable for the Supplier’s commitments or production arrangements in excess of the amount or in advance of the time necessary to meet Voyis ’s delivery schedule.
+4.6 Voyis is not obliged to accept instalments, untimely, excess or under deliveries, and such deliveries in whole or in part may, at Voyis’ option, be returned to the Supplier, or held for disposition by the Supplier at the Supplier’s expense and risk.
+Voyis will not be liable for the Supplier’s commitments or production arrangements in excess of the amount or in advance of the time necessary to meet Voyis’ delivery schedule

 5. RISK & TITLE